Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**06/13/2020**
+* ZTM: The Complete Web Develper (38%)
+* Codecademy: Web Developer Career Path - HTML Tables
+* Solidified JavaScript concepts, started learning about the DOM, and using Codecademy to freeflow work on projects.
+For example, I'm getting all elements with a <td> tag using JS, their textContent, and trying to tally up the total and dynamically display it using JS.
+It's difficult, but I'm becoming confident in solving problems like these.
+I'm excited as to what I'll learn tomorrow.

 **06/12/2020**
 * Continued ZTM: The Complete Web Developer
 * Learned about functions, arrays, and objects, which is nothing new but learning through different resources solified the concepts.